Skip to main content

 Summer boxing camp places at Honour & Glory do fill up.
 Families who attend year-round sessions get early information, but new families are equally welcome and should enquire early.

-If your child is between 5 and 16 and you want them to spend part of their summer doing something genuinely challenging and genuinely worthwhile, this is the camp to book.
+If your child is aged 7 to 16 and you want them to spend part of their summer doing something genuinely challenging and genuinely worthwhile, this is the camp to book.

 Register interest and book a free trial session at honourandglory.co.uk/trial.
 Come to Honour & Glory Boxing Club, 122 Broad Walk, London SE3 8ND and get your child started before summer arrives.